ivw/ezmode-intellij/README.md

 EzMode is a plugin for [JetBrains IDEs](https://www.jetbrains.com/ides/) that brings the power of modal editing, without the steep learning curve.

-- **Fast**: Edit with minimal keystrokes, without needing a mouse or Ctrl/Alt
+- **Fast**: Edit with minimal keystrokes, no mouse or Ctrl/Alt needed
-- **Built for modern IDEs**: Control git, navigate diffs, use multiple cursors, manage split windows and tool windows
+- **Built for modern IDEs**: Seamless integration with git, diffs, multi-cursor, and tool windows
-- **Intuitive**: Easy-to-memorize keyboard layout that fits on a single sheet
+- **Intuitive**: Easy-to-learn keyboard layout that fits on one page
-- **Customizable**: Map any character to any IDE action, and define new modes
+- **Customizable**: Map any character to any IDE action and create custom modes

 [Demo](https://github.com/user-attachments/assets/9695bfb2-c1b6-4932-87b0-67ec47d6f5b4)